Why just leaders need coaching

 an understanding of organizational contexts,

-business management know-how, and
+business know-how, and

 active listening,